Shumyk/kdeploy/README.md

 ---
 ### Configuration ⚙️

-kdeploy requires two configuration properties - `registry` and `repository`.
+kdeploy requires two configuration properties to run:
-The `registry` is where to look for your images (e.x. `us.gcr.io`), and the `repository` is the path to your images.
-If not set you will be prompted to enter them.
+- `registry` - Google Cloud Registry, is where to look for your images (e.x. `us.gcr.io`).
+- `repository` - path to your images (e.g. `google-infra/google/google-`).

+If not set you will be prompted to enter them on startup.
 Set them using:
 > kdeploy config set [registry|repository] [value]

 Or edit configuration file manually:
 > kdeploy config edit

-Assumed that all workloads are of Deployment type.
-If some are StatefulSets, set them in configurations (comma separated):
+Assumed that all Kubernetes workloads are of Deployment type.
+If some are Stateful Sets, set them in configurations (comma separated):
->kdeploy config set statefulsets ms-events,ms-core
+> kdeploy config set statefulsets ms-events,ms-core

+kdeploy allows you to define mappings for your microservices in the configuration file.
+This is useful when microservice have different namings in GCR and Kubernetes.\
+To define a mapping, use the following command:
+> kdeploy config define mappings

+Then you will be prompted to provide microservice name (required) and names for GCR and Kubernetes (optional).\
+You can define mappings for multiple microservices by running the command multiple times with different microservice names.

+To view the current configuration, use the following command:
+> kdeploy config view

 ---
 ### How to make it run? 🎬